hirosystems/platform-template-fundraising-dapp/README.md

 The Hiro Platform's Devnet is a sandboxed, personal blockchain environment for testing your dApps before deploying them to the testnet or mainnet.
 Each time you start a new Devnet, it will reset the blockchain state and deploy your project contracts from scratch.

 This is useful because deployments to the blockchain are permanent and cannot be undone.
-Ensure you have tested your contracts thoroughly in your Devnet before promoting them to Testnet or Mainnet!
+Ensure you have tested your contracts thoroughly in your Devnet before promoting them to Testnet or Mainnet.

+If you make changes to your contract, you will need to push your changes and restart Devnet for the contract changes to appear in your Devnet.

 ### 1. Start Devnet and Deploy Contracts